What folks often ask us about Refinish Light™

 While vinegar and water are a mainstay for many home owners, when it comes to cleaning wood it is not the best cleaner or good for the finish.
 Vinegar is a mild acid and over time can etch the finish and cause it to dull and cloud.

 We do not recommend the use of polishes, waxes, rejuvenators or oil soaps on the floor.
-These can cause build up that may dull the finish and many are difficult, if not impossible, to remove.
+These can cause build up that may dull the finish and many are difficult, if not impossible, for a home owner to remove.
+(We have a special process to remove polish and wax if needed).

 For long lasting results, once a year the floor should be professionally deep cleaned.
 This involves special equipment and cleaners that remove the ground-in dirt that basic microfiber cloth cleaning will not.
-The Clean Team performs this type of cleaning on thousands of square feet every year and the cost is about the same as a good carpet cleaning.
+We perform this type of cleaning on thousands of square feet every year and the cost is about the same as a good carpet cleaning.

 *Note: The floors should not be cleaned with anything for the first seven days after the new finish is applied.